DysregulatedImmuneProfile/DIP/README.md

 - Install devtools if not installed
 - install.packages("devtools")
 - devtools::install_github("ErikMichels/DIP")
 - The cDIP function **requires** Python.
-Please install Python at https://www.python.org/downloads/.During the installation make sure you tick the box of 'Add Python to PATH' prior to pressing 'install now'
+Please install Python at https://www.python.org/downloads/.
+During the installation make sure you TICK the box of 'Add Python to PATH' prior to pressing 'install now'

 ---